 The following is a Link to – The Early Council Authorities at Abertillery.

 Abertillery Gas and Water Company.

-The Abertillery Gas and Water Company gave notice of application for a Bill to be put before Parliament with their intent to purchase land at Abertillery.
-The land in question was detailed as being close to the Tin Works and to be purchased from Mr George Grey Rous, a past High Sheriff of Glamorgan and Reverend George Gore, both gentlemen being the Trustees of the will of the late Capel Hanbury Leigh.
-This land was to build a Gas Works to supply the town.
+The Abertillery Gas and Water Company gave notice of application for a bill to be put before parliament with their intent to purchase land at Abertillery.
+The land in question was detailed as being close to the Abertillery Tin Works and to be purchased from Mr George Grey Rous, a past High Sheriff of Glamorgan and Reverend George Gore, both gentlemen being the trustees of the will of the late Capel Hanbury Leigh.
+This land was to build a gas works to supply the town.